-By induction on $i$, we assume $\Ran_{<i}(X)$ has the structure of a smoothly stratified space; the base cases $i=0,1$ being trivially true.
+By induction on $i$, we assume $\Ran_{<i}(X)$ has the structure of a conically smooth stratified space; the base cases $i=0,1$ being trivially true.
 The result follows from Lemma~\ref{some-pushouts}.
 The functoriality is immediate from the construction.
 For the final statement, let $U$ be a basic.
 The argument verifying that $\Ran_{\leq i}(U)$ is a basic is the same argument as that verifying that $U^{cI}$ is a basic (Proposition~\ref{coinc-exist}(2)), for the map $U^{cI} \to \RR^n \times \RR_{\geq 0}$ constructed there factors through the quotient map $U^{cI} \to \Ran_{\leq |I|}(U)$. \end{proof}

-In the following, we use the notion of a constructible bundle, which we defined in Definition~\ref{def.maps}.
+In the following, we use the notion of a weakly constructible bundle, which we defined in Definition~\ref{def.maps}.

-\begin{lemma} Let $B\xla{p} E\xra{i} X$ be a diagram of constructible bundles among stratified spaces.
+\begin{lemma} Let $B\xla{p} E\xra{i} X$ be a diagram of weakly constructible bundles among conically smooth stratified spaces.
 Suppose $p$ is proper and $i$ is an embedding.
 Then the pushout among stratified spaces and conically smooth maps among them